-Getting the Best Letters of Recommendation
+How to Get the Best Letters of Recommendation

-First, Find Out What the College Requires
+Find Out What the College Requires

-Give Your Recommenders Info and Materials They Need—and Plenty of Time
+Give Your Recommenders Plenty of Time

-Supply them with forms, instructions, and materials at least a month before the submission deadline.
+Supply them with any forms, instructions, and materials they need.
+It’s your job to do the heavy lifting for them.
 If you are using an application service, let them know what it is and that you will be "inviting" them through the service to complete a recommendation.